rgon/OCDcommenter/README.md

 ```
 Produced by: `
 ```
-# ocdwall This is a wall.
+# ocdfort This is a wall.
 For JS or C, use:
-// ocdwall This is a wall.
+// ocdfort This is a wall.
 ```